Last updated on April 27th, 2021

 - Pure-play e-commerce companies around the world are less than 100,000, which means that e-commerce is more or less synonymous with omnichannel and ‘pure-play’ is an exception.
 You might think otherwise, because e-commerce as a category became visible because of pioneering pure-play companies like Amazon and eBay but retail is so big that once they started taking e-commerce seriously, the omnichannel e-commerce retailers or e-tailers have started to outnumber pure-play by almost an order of magnitude (yes, we are using ‘order of magnitude’ in a mathematical sense.)

-But you must be wondering if we are right because Shopify alone claims that at least 800,000 companies use Shopify.
+But you must be wondering if we are right because Shopify alone claims that at least 1 million merchants use Shopify.
 Builtwith says 1.6 million.
 Marketplace Pulse estimates that as of Q4 2020, the total number of merchants on Shopify had crossed 1.7 million.
-In the same manner, if you look at Magento, there are at least 230,000 sites that use the platform, as per BuiltWith.
+In the same manner, if you look at Magento, there are some 199,000 sites that use the platform, as per BuiltWith.

 Within e-commerce, there is a rampant misclassification of websites based on the items they sell (‘merchandising categories’ as we call them).
 This is because most data providers have classified e-commerce companies as a subset within retail and forced them into categories that fit into SIC or NAICS codes.
 Besides, the process traditionally has been manual, leading to interpretations or sometimes inadequacies of the person that tags them.

 PipeCandy has built a dictionary of sorts to discover items sold in each e-commerce company and classified them into logical merchandise categories.
 So, if we say that a company belongs to the ‘Fashion’ category, it most definitely will belong to that category.

 How many e-commerce companies are there in the US?